P-p-H-d/mlib/README.md

 This is done by giving an operator list (or oplist in short) to any macro which needs to handle the type.
 As such, an oplist as only meaning within a macro expansion.
-Fundamentally, this is the exposed interface of a type with documentated operators.
+Fundamentally, this is the exposed interface of a type with documentated operators using an associative array implemented with the only C preprocessor where the operators are the predefined keys and the methods are the values.

-An oplist is an *unordered* list of operator in the following format:
+An oplist is an associative array of operator over methods in the following format:

-(OPERATOR1(function1), OPERATOR2(function2), ...)
+(OPERATOR1(method1), OPERATOR2(method2), ...)

-The function 'function1' is used to handle 'OPERATOR1'.
+The function 'method1' is used to handle 'OPERATOR1'.
-The function 'function2' is used to handle 'OPERATOR2'.
+The function 'method2' is used to handle 'OPERATOR2'. etc.
+The order of the operator in this list is the priority order: in case the same operator appear multiple times in the list, the first one is the prioritary.

 It is used to perform the association between the operation on a type and the function which performs this operation.
 Without an oplist, M\*LIB has no way to known how to deal with your type and will deal with it like a classic C type.

-A function name can be followed by M\_IPTR in the oplist (for example: INIT(init\_func M\_IPTR) ) to specify that the function accept as its *first* argument a pointer to the type rather than the type itself (aka the prototype is init\_func(type *) instead of init\_func(type)).
+A function name can be followed by the token M\_IPTR in the oplist (for example: (INIT(init\_func M\_IPTR)) ) to specify that the function accept as its *first* argument a pointer to the type rather than the type itself
+(aka the prototype is init\_func(type *) instead of init\_func(type)).
 If you use the '[1]' trick (see below), you won't need this.